 As you’re mixing and matching interests to skills, think outside the box as much as possible.
 Come up with several different potential matches, then research each one of them individually.

 The goal is to find the magic secret sauce formula that allows you to do something you really love and make money while you’re at it.

 Don’t Be Afraid to Experiment

-Finding the online business niche that’s right for you can take time and sometimes, you have to try different things before you find your sweet spot.
+Finding the online business niche that’s right for you can take time.
 A good way to find your true niche is to cast the net a little wider to start so you have some room to narrow down.

-Her business has evolved over time, as has mine and yours likely will too.
-That’s the great thing about running a business online; you can change your niche as you learn more about yourself and what you’re truly passionate about.
+The great thing about running a business online is that you can always change it up.
+And you probably will as you learn more about yourself and what you’re truly passionate about.